The United Arab Emirates is a federation made up of seven emirates, situated on the eastern side of the Arabian Peninsula.

 Since this country is known to be rich and prosperous, there are almost no scams in this territory.

 WOMEN TRAVELERS RISK : MEDIUM

-Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, USA or Australia.
-Take normal precaution measures and avoid going to dark areas and walking down the streets late at night.
+Female travelers are faced with the same amount of risk as they do when traveling to European cities, Canada, the USA or Australia.
+Take normal precaution measures and avoid being in dark areas and walking down the streets late at night.

 So...
 How Safe Is United Arab Emirates Really?

 The UAE is very safe to travel to.